-If you want to do your future self a favor and pack less, the first key is simply just doing it.
-Tell yourself you’re going to and then just do it.
-It may take a couple days to get the carry-on just right, but if I, the person who once packed 10 pairs of sunglasses for a one week beach vacation, can do it — so can you.
+No matter what your style of packing is, though, if you want to do your future self a favor and pack less, the first step is pretty simple: Tell yourself you’re going to and then just do it.
+It may take a couple days to get the carry-on just right, but if I, the person who once packed 10 pairs of sunglasses for a one-week vacation, can do it — so can you.
 Here are some of the tips, tricks, and rules I live by whenever I pack for vacation now, whether it’s three days or three weeks.
 Sometimes (well, most times) I have to re-configure my packing situation before I get things just right, but it always works out in the end.
 I’ve gotten a lot of questions about how I do this, so I thought I’d share my packing knowledge.
 Here we go.

 Buy Packing Cubes ASAP & Use Them To Schedule Your Outfits

 I live and die by these packing cubes.
 Not only do they make everything more compact (and therefore make room for more things in your suitcase), but they make organizing your luggage (and your trip in general) a breeze.
 For me, the biggest stress with a carry-on (or any suitcase) is re-packing it once you’ve taken clothes out.
 This is particularly stressful if you’re going on a trip with multiple hotels or stops where you have to unpack and re-pack your suitcase often.
 My solution?
 Divide your packing cubes by days, or legs of your trip.